chrisquince/DESMAN/complete_example_snakemake/README.md

-9. [R] (https://www.r-project.org/) Finally we need R we followed these steps [how to install r on linux ubuntu 16-04 xenial xerus](https://www.r-bloggers.com/how-to-install-r-on-linux-ubuntu-16-04-xenial-xerus/): and installed the additional packages gplots ggplot2 getopt
+9. [R] (https://www.r-project.org/) Finally we need R we followed these steps [how to install r on linux ubuntu 16-04 xenial xerus](https://www.r-bloggers.com/how-to-install-r-on-linux-ubuntu-16-04-xenial-xerus/): and installed the additional packages: gplots ggplot2 getopt reshape

 We also need some database files versions of which that are compatible with the pipeline